xapi-project/xen-test-vm/README.md

 # Building from Source Code

+The easiest way is to let opam manage the installation of dependencies:

     opam pin add xen-test-vm .
-    opam install xen-test-vm
+    opam install -v xen-test-vm

-Watch the output for where the kernel gets installed.
+You can also use the provided Makefile:

+    make
+    make install

 # Travis CI